php-deal/framework/README.md

 ```
 Invariants contain assert expressions, and so when they fail, they throw a ContractViolation exception.

-NOTE!
-The code in the invariant may not call any public non-static members of the class, either directly or
+__NOTE__: The code in the invariant may not call any public non-static members of the class, either directly or
 indirectly.
 Doing so will result in a stack overflow, as the invariant will wind up being called in an
 infinitely recursive manner.

 Contract propagation
 ----------

-All contracts are propagated from parent classes and interfaces.

-For preconditions (Verify contracts) subclasses do not inherit contracts of parents' methods if they don't have the @inheritdoc annotation.
-Example:
+There a some differences in inheritance of the contracts:

+1. Ensure
+  - if provided `Ensure` will automatically inherit all contracts from parent class or interface
+2. Verify
+  - if provided `Verify` will _not_ inherit contracts from parent class or interface
+  - to inherit contracts you will ne to provide `@inheritdoc` or the `Inherit` contract
+3. Invariant
+  - if provided `Invariant` will inherit all contracts from parent class or interface
+4. Inherit
+  - if provided `Inherit` will inherit all contracts from the given leven (class, method) without the
+  need to provide a contract on your current class or method

+__Notes__:
+- The parsing of a contract only happens __IF__ you provide any given annotation from this package.
+Without it your contracts won't work!
+- The annotation __must not__ have curly braces (`{}`) otherwise the annotation reader can't find them.

 ```php